-To view library hours visit https://libcal. uhv.edu/calendar/hours/.
-A schedule of hours during non-class time is posted at the library entrance.
-Additional information regarding library services and resources is available at http://VCUHVLibrary.UHV.edu.
+Library hours are Monday-Friday, 8 a.m. to 5 p.m.
+Evening and weekend hours are available at the UHV Library located on Ben Wilson.
+A schedule of hours during nonclass time is posted at the library entrance when applicable.
+Additional information regarding library services and resources is available at www.VictoriaCollege.edu/VCLibrary.